pranav-suri/ai-interview-trainer/Website/README.md

 Simply open [Lovable](https://lovable.dev/projects/ed0cac98-4813-4db9-ab8c-68142d183a49) and click on Share -> Publish.

+## Can I connect a custom domain to my Lovable project?

+Yes it is!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.